johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 This will just print out the full command list of snakemake, which means snakemake is ready to go.
 You can read more about conda environments [here](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) if you are interested.
-For now, all you need to know is, activating the right environment is needed to use each of the modules of the pipeline.
+For now, all you need to know is that activating the right environment is needed to use each of the modules of the pipeline.
+Most linux machines display which conda environment is activated at any time point in a bracket next to the command line e.g. (Initiator)

-To use this pipeline we just need two things:
+To use this module of the pipeline we just need two input files:
+a) 1 txt file, named ```Proteins.txt``` with the gene names of the proteins we are interested in.
+For example if we were interested in Enamelin, we would add ```ENAM``` into that file.
+Only one gene name per line should be provided

-1 txt file, named ```Proteins.txt``` with the proteins we are interested in and 1 txt file, named ```Organism.txt``` with the scientific names of the species we are interested in.
-For this version of the pipeline you can only select from species present in the [Ensembl database](https://www.ensembl.org/info/about/species.html)
+b) 1 txt file, named ```Organism.txt``` with the scientific names of the species we are interested in.
+For this version of the pipeline you can only select from species present in the [Ensembl database](https://www.ensembl.org/info/about/species.html).
+The species name should be without capital letters and with underscores instead of spaces e.g. ```homo_sapiens```.
+Once again only one species per line should be provided.
+Additionally if you want to use a specific reference version/asembly of a species, you can do that.
+Simply add a tab or a space after the species name and then write the assembly version e.g. ```homo_sapiens GRCh37```.
+If no specific assembly is provided the latest version of Ensembl will be used.
+Be aware of the proper name of each assembly as it needs to match pefectly with what Ensembl has in its database (e.g. "GRch37" would not work).
+You can look some of the assembly names [here](https://www.ensembl.org/info/website/archives/assembly.html).

 For this tutorial these files are already prepared and ready to use.
 You can copy them over from their folder using: